 Fortunately, you can manage gestational diabetes to decrease your chances of complications during pregnancy.
 But when left untreated, the condition can increase your risk for a bigger baby (greater than 9 lbs) and a harder, more complicated delivery, sometimes requiring Caesarean section.

 Women with gestational diabetes also have an increased risk for high blood pressure and swelling, as well as excess amniotic fluid, and premature birth.

 Gestational diabetes can also increase the chances of you and your baby developing type 2 diabetes in the future.
 It can increase the risk of your child becoming obese in early adulthood as well.

 How is gestational diabetes managed?

 It is important for gestational diabetes to be managed during pregnancy and after delivery.
-Proper management of gestational diabetes includes sticking to a healthy diet, staying physically active, monitoring your blood sugars, and taking your medications as prescribed.
+Proper management of gestational diabetes includes following a healthy low glycemic meal plan, staying physically active, monitoring your blood sugars, and taking your medications as prescribed.